-Visit 5 Toronto cultural hotspots where you can experience traditional and contemporary visual and performance art by First Nations, Métis and Inuit artists.
+Visit 5 Toronto cultural hotspots where you can experience extraordinary visual and performance art by First Nations, Métis and Inuit artists.

 Indigenous art occupies a vital position within Canadian art.
 Indigenous people consist of diverse cultural groups, with strong identities within each First Nations, Métis and Inuit community, band and tribe—which extend into artists’ creative output.

-Whether you’re looking to visit a museum, catch a show or stretch your legs while viewing outdoor art, here are five ways to discover Indigenous art in Toronto.
+Whether you’re looking to visit an art gallery, catch a show or stretch your legs while viewing outdoor art, here are five ways to discover Indigenous art in Toronto.

 Morrisseau pioneered the circa-1960s Woodland School of brightly coloured, stylized, symbolic art with thick lines connecting people, places and creatures together, while Beam examined themes of identity, colonization and resistance through a variety of media, including etchings, photography and collage.